phadke555/mcorec_baseline/docs/data.md

 ### Development and Evaluation Sets

-The participants can use the train set to build their systems and the dev set to evaluate and compare to the baseline.
-No training or automatic tuning is allowed on the development set.
+The participants can use the development set to evaluating model performance during system development.
+It can be used to select the best model checkpoint, tune hyperparameters, and compare different system configurations.
+However, the dev set must not be used to train the model or update its internal parameters in any way.

 **Important Note**: The smartphone recordings (egocentric videos and close-talking audio from lapel microphones) are **only available for the training set**.
 The development and evaluation sets contain **only the central 360° video and audio** captured by the central camera.

-The evaluation subset will remain hidden until shortly before the final submission of the systems.

 Note that the number of people show in the central view can be more than the number of paticipants which need to be processed.
 The target participants will be provided by the bbox.